Harukine/Software-Architecture-CSharp10-Dotnet6/ch04/README.md

 ### Understanding what serverless means
 - A serverless solution is characterized by its focus on code execution rather than the specific server it runs on.
 While there is always a server involved, in a serverless architecture, developers are unaware and unconcerned about the underlying server infrastructure.
 Serverless solutions offer a fast, simple, and agile application life cycle due to their stateless and loosely coupled nature.
 This approach is often referred to as Function as a Service (FaaS).
 With serverless, developers can prioritize their application's business logic without worrying about server management or scalability.
 The emphasis is on rapid development and delivering excellent customer experiences.

+### Why are hybrid applications so useful in many cases?
+- Hybrid applications are valuable in many cases because they allow for different architectural choices in different parts of the solution.
+In the context of the cloud, hybrid refers to combining cloud and on-premises subsystems, but it can also involve mixing web and device-specific subsystems.
+Hybrid applications are a practical way to leverage the opportunities provided by the cloud in projects.
+When transitioning from on-premises to cloud architecture, there are often concerns related to cost, security, and service availability.
+- While these concerns have some validity, as a software architect, it is essential to address them and make informed decisions.
+In critical systems, it may be necessary to determine whether to move everything to the cloud or to keep certain components on the edge for reduced response times and bandwidth usage.
+- Mobile solutions are a classic example of hybrid applications, combining web-based and device-based architectures to enhance the user experience.
+While responsive websites can replace mobile applications in some scenarios, they may not always meet the interface quality and performance requirements of end users.